-\begin{proof}[Proof of Prop.\,\ref{prp:annulusxNP}.]
-Suppose $\TT$ has no essential surfaces of nonnegative Euler characteristic, except that it has an essential annulus.
-By \cite[Theorems 1.6 and 1.7]{Lackenby16} there is a certificate $c_I$ that $\TT$ is a compact irreducible $\partial$-irreducible 3-manifold verifiable in time polynomial in $\TT$.
-Now, since $\TT$ admits an essential annulus, but has no essential surfaces of nonnegative Euler characteristic apart from this annulus, it is Seifert-fibered.
-Since it is geometrically atoroidal by assumption, it is Seifert-fibered either over a disk with two exceptional fibers, an annulus with at most one exceptional fiber, or over a pair of pants.
+We may now conclude this subsection with a proof of its main result. \begin{proof}[Prop.\,\ref{prp:annulusxNP}.]
+Suppose $\TT$ has no essential surfaces of nonnegative Euler characteristic, except for essential annuli.
+By Theorems \ref{thm:irred_np_lknby} and \ref{thm:incomp_lknby} there is a certificate $c_I$ that $\TT$ is a compact irreducible $\partial$-irreducible 3-manifold verifiable in time polynomial in $\TT$.

-In the latter two cases, $\TT$ has at least two boundary components, and therefore admits a non-separating annulus.
-Hence by Lemma \ref{lem:nonsepAx}, $\TT$ admits a fundamental such annulus $A$.
+If $\TT$ admits a nonseparating annulus, then by Lemma \ref{lem:nonsepAx}, $\TT$ admits a fundamental such annulus $A$.
 By Proposition \ref{prp:exterior}, one may construct a triangulation $\TT'$ of $\TT - A$ from $A$ and $\TT$ in time polynomial in $\TT$ and $\log |A\cap \TT^{(1)}|$.
 By Proposition \ref{prp:exterior} and Lemma \ref{lem:nonsepAs}, since $\TT'$ is connected, $c_I$ constitutes a certificate that $A$ is essential.
 Thus, $(A, c_I)$ together constitute a certificate that $\TT$ admits an essential annulus.
 Since $A$ and $c_I$ have size polynomial in $\TT$, this certificate has size polynomial in $\TT$.